EFSC Radiography Program

 - The student performs all radiographic procedures with a mind to proper radiation protection for self, patient and others.

-- The student communicates with the patient.
-This includes self-introduction and exam explanation.
+- The student communicates effectively with the patient and/or caregiver.

-- The student will demonstrate the ability to adapt to a variety of patient situations.
+- The student will demonstrate the ability to adapt to patient situations.

 Radiography A.S.
 Students complete twenty-four months of combined academic study and hospital experience.
 The academic program includes radiologic and general college courses.
 Students who complete the program will be awarded an Associate in Science Degree from Eastern Florida State College and be eligible to take the radiography examination for national certification by the American Registry of Radiologic Technologists and the licensure examination of the State of Florida.